SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 Arguments:
 """"""""""
-The argument to this intrinsic must be a vector of floating-point values.
+The argument to this intrinsic must be a vector of floating point values.

 '``llvm.experimental.vector.reduce.fmin.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^